 Note: The build step described in this section is not necessary for the Matlab and Python versions of OSFI.
 These libraries can be used directly as source code, but notice that the build process provisions packaging and additional testing for all versions of OSFI, including those languages.
-See section 3.4.3 for details on Python packaging.
+See section 3.4.3 for details.